Administrative divisions of Khmelnytskyi Oblast

 The administrative divisions of Khmelnytskyi Oblast (Хмельницька область) follows the general scheme of the administrative divisions in Ukraine.
 It is subdivided into districts (raions) which are subdivided into territorial communities (hromadas).
 As Ukraine is a unitary state, any changes to the administrative divisions have to be approved by the Verkhovna Rada.

-The oblast was established on September 22, 1937, as the "Kamianets-Podilskyi Oblast" to replace the Kamianets Okruha and other neighboring administrative regions in the Ukrainian Soviet Socialist Republic.
+The oblast was established on 22 September 1937, as the "Kamianets-Podilskyi Oblast" to replace the Kamianets Okruha and other neighboring administrative regions in the Ukrainian Soviet Socialist Republic.
 Its administrative center was moved from Kamianets-Podilskyi to Proskuriv in 1941, and when Proskuriv's name was changed to Khmelnytskyi, the oblast's name was changed as well.
-The administrative divisions in the oblast have remained the same since January 1, 2006.

 Khmelnytskyi Oblast is one of the smaller of the 24 oblasts of Ukraine with a total area of 20629 km2.
 Its population was 1,426,649 at the 2001 census.
 The oblast borders upon Rivne Oblast to the northwest, Zhytomyr Oblast to the northeast, Vinnytsia Oblast to the east, Chernivtsi Oblast to the south, and Ternopil Oblast to the west.

-The oblast has 24 urban-type settlements, 568 rural municipalities, 1409 villages, and five rural settlements.
+The oblast has three raions, that are further divided into 60 hromadas.